COMCIFS/comcifs.github.io/accepted/dictionary_development_practices.md

-# Dictionary development practices
+# Dictionary versioning process

+Version 1.0.0 2020-03-18

 The following document proposes a set of practices that should be adopted in Git repositories used for the maintenance and development of DDLm dictionaries.

-# Dictionary development cycle
+## Dictionary development cycle

 A single iteration of a dictionary development cycle starts with the creation of a development version of a dictionary and ends with a release of a stable dictionary version.
 A new development version is usually created immediately after the release of a stable version.
 Each iteration of a development dictionary is assigned a unique development version number to differentiate it from a stable release.